 Santa Claus drawing activity with simple to follow directions that are perfect for decorating those bulletin boards.

 This Santa Claus directed drawing can be adapted for any primary classroom or completed at home with a few simple materials.
-You will need white art paper, a pencil, an eraser, a fine black marker or Sharpie pen, watercolor paints, and larger paintbrush.
+You will need white art paper, a pencil, an eraser, a fine black marker or Sharpie pen, watercolor paints, and a larger paintbrush.
 I recommend proper paper meant for painting because it can handle the water and shouldn’t tear the paper if used properly.

 When teaching this art lesson to a class, I recommend standing front and center and using a large easel and chart paper to draw on.
 Students can sit at tables with their supplies.
 I take things slow and draw each step and give each instruction one at a time.
 I give my students plenty of time to follow along and ask questions.
 You will have the most success if you model the lesson this way and take your time.